Rubus alaskensis

 Rubus alaskensis, the Alaska blackberry, is a North American species of flowering plant in the rose family.
-It is native to Alaska and to western Canada (Yukon, Northwest Territory, British Columbia).

-The genetics of Rubus is extremely complex, so that it is difficult to decide on which groups should be recognized as species.
+The genetics of Rubus is extremely complex, so it is difficult to decide on which groups should be recognized as species.
 There are many rare species with limited ranges such as this.
 Further study is suggested to clarify the taxonomy.

+It is native to Alaska and to western Canada (Yukon, Northwest Territory, British Columbia).